-I. Strengthen the Supplemental Nutrition Assistance Program (SNAP)
+Strengthen the Supplemental Nutrition Assistance Program (SNAP)

-SNAP is the cornerstone of the nation's food security safety net, helping to put food on the table for tens of millions of low-income participants each month.
+SNAP is the cornerstone of the nation's food security safety net, helping to put food on the table for 41 million low-income participants each month.
 When the number of families struggling to make ends meet increases, SNAP responds quickly and effectively to meet that need.

-Research demonstrates the effectiveness of SNAP in alleviating poverty; reducing food insecurity; improving the health, nutrition, and well-being of children, adults, and older adults; reducing health care utilization and costs; and stabilizing the economy during downturns.
+Research4 demonstrates the effectiveness of SNAP in alleviating poverty; reducing food insecurity; improving the health, nutrition, and well-being of children, adults, and older adults; reducing health care utilization and costs; and stabilizing the economy during downturns.
 Indeed, each \$1 in SNAP benefits during economic downturns generates between \$1.50 and \$1.80 in economic activity.

-&lt;sup>2 https://frac.org/wp-content/uploads/hunger-health-role-snap-improving-health-well-being.pdf
+4 https://frac.org/wp-content/uploads/hunger-health-role-snap-improving-health-well-being.pdf

-Nearly 43 million people participated in SNAP in September 2020, on average, compared to nearly 38 million in September 2019.
-In addition, SNAP and Disaster-SNAP (D-SNAP) were responsive in multiple areas of the country recovering from natural disasters in the midst of the pandemic.
+Nearly 43 million people participated in SNAP in September 20205, on average, compared to nearly 38 million in September 2019.
+In addition, SNAP and Disaster-SNAP (D-SNAP) were responsive in multiple areas of the country recovering from natural disasters6 in the midst of the pandemic.7